DavidGeeraerts/AI/Glossory.md

 ### Embedding

 > is a technique used in natural language processing (NLP) and other machine learning tasks to represent words, phrases, or entities as vectors in a continuous vector space.
 Word embeddings capture semantic relationships between words, allowing models to understand the context and meaning of text data.
 Popular embedding methods include Word2Vec, GloVe, and FastText.
+Some Key points about Embeddings:
+1. Dimensionality Reduction: Embeddings reduce the dimensionality of data, making it easier to work with while preserving important information.
+2. Semantic Meaning: Words or items with similar meanings are placed closer together in the vector space.
+For example, in a word embedding, "king" and "queen" would be closer to each other than "king" and "apple".
+3. Training: Embeddings are typically learned during the training process of a model.
+Popular methods for creating word embeddings include Word2Vec, GloVe, and BERT.

+### Embedding Models
+> are machine learning models that learn to represent data as vectors in a continuous vector space, that map high-dimensional data (e.g., text, images, or graphs) into lower-dimensional vector representations [embeddings](#embedding).
+These embeddings capture semantic or structural relationships in the data, enabling efficient computation, comparison, and generalization.
+Embedding models are commonly used in natural language processing (NLP) to capture semantic relationships between words, phrases, or entities.
+These models learn to map input data to dense vector representations that encode meaningful information about the data.
+Popular embedding models include Word2Vec, GloVe, FastText, and BERT.

+> Embedding models are foundational to modern AI systems, enabling machines to "understand" and reason about unstructured data.
+Advances like contrastive learning and multimodal alignment (e.g., CLIP) continue to push the boundaries of what embeddings can achieve.
+For implementation, libraries like Hugging Face Transformers, TensorFlow, and PyTorch provide easy access to state-of-the-art models.

+#### Key Concepts:

+1. Vector Space:

+   Data points (words, images, etc.) are represented as vectors in a continuous space where geometric relationships (e.g., distance, angle) reflect semantic or functional similarities.

+2. Dimensionality Reduction:

+   Embeddings compress high-dimensional data (e.g., one-hot encoded words) into dense, low-dimensional vectors (e.g., 50–1000 dimensions).

+3. Semantic Relationships:

+   Similar items (e.g., synonyms, related images) are positioned closer in the embedding space (measured via cosine similarity or Euclidean distance).

+#### Types of Embedding Models:
+1. Word Embeddings:

+    Map words to vectors based on their context in large text corpora.

+    Examples:

+        Word2Vec (Skip-Gram, CBOW): Captures word analogies (e.g., king - man + woman ≈ queen).

+        GloVe (Global Vectors): Combines global co-occurrence statistics with local context.

+        FastText: Represents words as character n-grams, handling rare or misspelled words.

+2. Sentence/Document Embeddings:

+    Encode entire sentences, paragraphs, or documents into vectors.

+    Examples:

+        BERT (Bidirectional Transformers): Generates context-aware embeddings.

+        SBERT (Sentence-BERT): Optimized for sentence similarity tasks.

+        Doc2Vec: Extends Word2Vec to document-level embeddings.

+3. Image Embeddings:

+    Convert images into vectors using convolutional neural networks (CNNs).

+    Examples:

+        ResNet, VGG: Pre-trained CNNs for feature extraction.

+        CLIP (Contrastive Language-Image Pretraining): Aligns text and image embeddings.

+4. Multimodal Embeddings:

+    Encode data from multiple modalities (text, images, audio) into a shared space.

+    Examples:

+        CLIP: Maps text and images to the same space.

+        Wav2Vec: Embeds audio signals for speech tasks.

+5. Graph Embeddings:

+    Represent nodes, edges, or entire graphs as vectors.

+    Examples:

+        Node2Vec, GraphSAGE: Capture structural relationships in graphs.

+        TransE: Embeds knowledge graphs (e.g., entities and relations).

+#### Applications:

+1. Natural Language Processing (NLP):

+   Semantic search, text classification, machine translation, and named entity recognition.

+        Example: Finding similar articles using SBERT embeddings.

+2. Recommendation Systems:

+   Embed users and items (e.g., movies, products) to predict preferences.

+        Example: Collaborative filtering with matrix factorization.

+3. Computer Vision:

+   Image search (e.g., "find similar products"), object detection, and facial recognition.

+   Retrieval-Augmented Generation (RAG):

+        Retrieve relevant documents using embeddings to augment generative models (e.g., GPT, Llama).

+4. Anomaly Detection:

+   Identify outliers by comparing embeddings (e.g., fraud detection in transactions).

+#### Training Embedding Models:

+1. Unsupervised Learning:

+   Trained on large, unlabeled datasets (e.g., Wikipedia, Common Crawl).

+   Techniques: Skip-Gram (Word2Vec), masked language modeling (BERT).

+2. Supervised Learning:

+   Fine-tuned on labeled data for specific tasks (e.g., sentiment classification).

+3. Contrastive Learning:

+   Trains embeddings by contrasting positive pairs (similar items) against negatives.

+   Used in models like CLIP and SimCLR.

+#### Challenges:

+1. Semantic Nuance:

+   Capturing subtle differences (e.g., irony, sarcasm) remains difficult.

+2. Domain Adaptation:

+   Embeddings trained on general data may fail in specialized domains (e.g., medical text).

+3. Computational Cost:

+   Training large models (e.g., BERT) requires significant resources.

+4. Bias:

+   Embeddings can inherit biases from training data (e.g., gender stereotypes).

 ### Ensemble Learning
 > is a machine learning technique that combines multiple models to improve predictive performance.
 Ensemble methods leverage the diversity of individual models to make more accurate predictions by aggregating their outputs.
 Common ensemble techniques include bagging, boosting, and stacking, which can be applied to various machine learning algorithms.

+### Evaluation
+> is the process of assessing the performance of a machine learning model on a specific task or dataset.
+Evaluation involves measuring the model's accuracy, precision, recall, F1 score, or other metrics to determine how well it generalizes to new, unseen data.
+Effective evaluation helps identify the strengths and weaknesses of the model and guides improvements in the training process.

 ---